best-surrogacy-agencies-in-denver colorado

 Colorado courts routinely grant pre-birth parentage orders (PBOs), meaning intended parents are recognized on their child’s birth certificate from delivery — without post-birth adoption proceedings.

-Physician’s Surrogacy is the only agency on this list managed by practicing OB/GYNs — a clinical advantage that reduces preterm birth rates 50% below the national average through a physician-designed screening protocol.
+Physician’s Surrogacy is the only agency on this list managed by practicing OB/GYNs — a clinical advantage that holds preterm birth rates 50% below the national average through a physician-designed screening protocol.

 7 Best Surrogacy Agencies in Colorado